 Measures should be taken to raise morale and professional standards in teaching by reviewing and guaranteeing the current Teachers Standards through the Chartered College of Teachers (which should be supported in its further development).

 This should be done in conjunction with local authorities and the proposed regional educational authorities and should involve higher entry qualifications, more demanding teacher education, stage attainment targets and provision for enhanced career development opportunities and improved pay and conditions.

-School inspectors should be put under the responsibility of the proposed regional education authorities, once they are established, with the emphasis on school change and development.
-Steps should be taken to make sure that local education authorities (and the proposed regional authorities) have the resources and skills to ensure that improvements recommended as a result of inspections are implemented and embedded.
+The Party considers that school inspectors should remain a national responsibity under Ofsted with the emphasis on school change and development.
+Steps should be taken to make sure that local education authorities (and once they are established, the proposed regional authorities) have the resources and skills to ensure that improvements recommended as a result of inspections are implemented and embedded.

-Initiatives are needed to promote collaboration between schools, to encourage mentoring, shared best practice and mutual support in helping all schools to become good schools.
+Initiatives are needed to promote collaboration between schools, to encourage mentoring, to share best practice and encourage mutual support in helping all schools to become good schools.
 Developing an enhanced role for head teachers and school governors should play a part in this.
-Mutual support between parents should also be promoted, focusing on preparing infants and children for school and helping all parents to play a constructive role in supporting learning and appropriate behaviour.
+Mutual support between parents should also be promoted, focusing on preparing infants and children for school and helping all parents play a constructive role in supporting learning and appropriate behaviour.
 An important element of this should involve empowering children to protect themselves in an informed way from threats involving dangerous drugs, sexual vulnerability and potentially abusive aspects of the internet.

 Tolerance and Mutual Respect